JeffMangan/go-ddd-cart/README.md

 * shared -- Shared logic

 ## Setup (for DynamoDB Local Testing)
-* docker run -p 8000:8000 amazon/dynamodb-local -jar DynamoDBLocal.jar -sharedDb
+* docker run --name ddblocal -p 8001:8001 amazon/dynamodb-local -jar DynamoDBLocal.jar -sharedDb
   * to understand the cmd line params go here https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.UsageNotes.html#DynamoDBLocal.CommandLineOptions
   * if you are unable to connect, make sure there are no existing processes running on port 8000.
 * This next step is needed each time you run a new container instance, the user table will need to be created.
 The endpoint-url is specific to ddb local only.